North American F-100 Super Sabre: Design

-The F-100 was one of the first aircraft with a stabilator (all-moving tailplane).
-Unlike modern stabilators which use an anti-servo tab, springs were attached to the control stick to provide increasing resistance to pilot input.
+The North American F-100 Super Sabre is a supersonic fighter aircraft.
+It was one of the first aircraft with a stabilator, or all-moving tailplane.
+Unlike modern stabilators which use an anti-servo tab, gearing and a variable stiffness spring were attached to the control stick to provide acceptable resistance to prevent pilot-induced oscillation.
+Unusually, the aircraft made extensive use of titanium throughout key areas of the airframe.